-The Grower Group Alliance has been awarded a major $8 million tender to lead the South-West WA Drought Resilience Adoption and Innovation Hub which will run over the next four years to June 2024.
+In April 2021, the Grower Group Alliance was awarded a major $8 million tender to lead the South-West WA Drought Resilience Adoption and Innovation Hub (SW WA Hub) which will run over the next four years to June 2024.

 The SW WA Hub is set to transform the way farmers and communities prepare for and respond to drought.
 It has strong support from all segments of the WA supply chain and SW WA Hub partners are providing significant co-contributions.
 GGA is the only non-university lead out of all eight hubs across Australia.